EverettYou/everettyou.github.io/_posts/2023-06-27-Classicality.md

 ### Unveiling Quantum Coherence through Language Models

 The idea was to see if these language models could 'understand' and reproduce the quantum coherence encoded in the classical shadow data.
 Quantum coherence is a central feature of quantum mechanics and a key for quantum information processing.
-It describes the quantum superposition and interference between distinct states in a wave-like manner, much like Schrödinger's simultaneously dead and alive cat.
+It describes the quantum superposition and interference between distinct states in a wave-like manner, encoded in the transition amplitude between the states of alive and dead cat.
 We find that for smaller quantum systems, a strong enough language model can learn to capture quantum coherence and understand the full quantum reality.
 However, as the size of the quantum system increases, the model quickly fails to decode the quantum coherence as it is encoded in high-order correlations whose variance grows exponentially with the system size.
 Therefore, the model can only infer the classical reality from the data.

 ### Unraveling the Quantum Mysteries